sbretag/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/sbretag/MechaCar_Statistical_Analysis/blob/main/Images/Lot3_vs_Population_Test.png)

 ### Analysis
+The analysis assumes a significance level of 0.05 percent.

-  summarize your interpretation and findings for the t-test results.
+  - The test on the sample of the population vs the population mean of 1500 resulted in a p value of summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

 ## Study Design: MechaCar vs Competition